 We were completely amazed by how varied the landscape looked.
 One minute you’re looking at a beautiful water filled stone formation.
 And the next minute the terrain has changed so that it looks as though you’ve landed on Mars!

 There’s lots of amenities in the Mammoth area, from supplies to camping as well if you can’t find a spot elsewhere in the park.

 There’s also a bit of a village in the Mammoth area with a store, restaurants, and camping area.
-We didn’t stay in this region because we read a tip that it’s the least desirable place to camp in the entire park because it’s quite hot and smells strongly of sulfur – the tip proved to be spot on, so we were super thankful we choose not to camp here!
+We didn’t stay in this region because we read a tip that it’s the least desirable place to camp in the entire park.
+This area is quite hot and smells strongly of sulfur.
+This tip proved to be spot on, so we were super thankful we choose not to camp here!

-This photo in particular really makes you feel like it may well be another planet!
+This photo above in particular really makes you feel like it may well be another planet!

 As we were exploring the upper part of the hot springs, a wicked thunderstorm rolled in and chased us out.
 Maybe next year we’ll get to do a bit more exploring in this area.